Large grants programme

 Work that aims to create transformative change with demonstrable impact.

-Work that demonstrate clear engagement with their proposed audiences and that promote active outcomes.
+Work that demonstrates clear engagement with their proposed audiences and that promotes active outcomes.

 We want to fund work all over the UK, so we actively encourage applications from areas outside of London and the South-East of England.